Here is a simple rhetorical question for the reader. Is mankind more intelligent than God or is God more intelligent than mankind?

-If no one has ascended into heaven except the son of man who descended, then the son of man had already ascended before he said this statement.
+If no one has ascended into heaven except the son of man who descended, then the son of man had already ascended before he descended and made this statement.
 So Jesus, the son of man, had ascended to heaven before he descended as Jesus.
-But if he had ascended to heaven before he descended as Jesus, then he must have descended as someone else before that ascension in order that he could actually ascend.
+But if he had ascended to heaven before he descended as Jesus, then he must have descended as someone else prior to that ascension in order that he could actually ascend.
 For it is impossible to ascend into heaven without first descending from heaven.
 So Jesus had descended from heaven before and then ascended back and then he descended again and made the statement above.

 In other words, when Jesus came to preach to the Jews and to give his life for all mankind, this was at least his second visit to us.
 In other words he had come here before as someone else, before Jesus.

 This information is simply an earthquake, but it is merely one step of logic away from John 3:13 above.
 Why has mankind been unable to take that step?
 Because we throw away our logic when we join a church.
 We believe the lie perpetrated by control freak priests, that faith involves taking things on trust from a priest.
 And that God moves in mysterious ways that only a trained priest can understand.
 He most certainly does not.
 He could not be more logical and the priests of all the false churches have done a great job of hiding that from their flocks for 2,000 years.
 Worshipping God involves serving him with one's God given mind.

 Therefore the Jews said to him: You are not yet 50 years old, and still you have seen

 58 Jesus said to them: Most truly I say to you, Before Abraham came into existence, I have been (John 8).